 Not later than April 30 prior to the beginning of each fiscal year, the Mayor shall submit a proposed budget to the Town Council.
 The budget shall provide a complete financial plan for the budget year and shall contain estimates of anticipated revenues and proposed expenditures for the coming year.
 The total of the proposed expenditures shall not exceed the total of the anticipated revenues.
-The proposed budget shall be a public record kept in the Town offices and shall be open to public inspection by anyone during normal business hours.
+The proposed budget shall be public record kept in the Town officer and shall be open to public inspection by anyone during normal business hours.

 Section 609.
-Adoption of budget.
+Adoption of Budget.

-Before adopting the budget the Town Council shall hold a public hearing thereon not less than two (2) weeks after publication of notice thereof in a newspaper or newspapers having general circulation within the Town.
+Before adopting the budget, the Town Council shall hold a public hearing thereon not less than two (2) weeks after publication of notice thereof in newspaper or newspapers having general circulation within the Town.
 The Town Council may insert new items or may increase or decrease the items of the budget.
-Where the Town Council shall increase the total proposed expenditures it shall also increase the total anticipated revenues in an amount at least equal to such total proposed expenditures.
-The budget shall be prepared and adopted in the form of an ordinance.
+Where the Town Council shall increase the total proposed expenditures, it shall also increase the total anticipated revenues in an amount at least equal to such total proposed expenditures.
+The budget shall be prepared and adopted in the form of al ordinance.
 A favorable vote of a majority of the total elected membership of the Town Council shall be necessary for adoption.
 The annual budget ordinance and other ordinances appropriating funds for current expenses shall not be subject to petition for referendum.
-No funds shall be expended for any purpose other than that for which they were appropriated, except by a two thirds vote of all members of the Town Council.
+No funds shall be expended for any purpose other than that for which they were appropriated, except by two thirds vote of all members of the Town Council.

 Section 610.
-Taxes: levy.
+Taxes, Levy.

-The annual budget shall include the tax rates necessary to be raise [raised] by the property tax and shall constitute a determination of the amount of tax levy in the corresponding tax year.
-Immediately after the adoption of the budget by the Mayor and Town Council, the Clerk-Treasurer shall make out and mail or cause to be made out and mailed or other [otherwise] deliver to each taxpayer or their agent at their last known address a bill or account of the taxes due from said taxpayer.
-This bill or account shall contain a statement of the amount of real and personal property with which the taxpayer is assessed, the rate of taxation, the amount of taxes due, and the date on which the taxes will bear any penalties or interest.
+The annual budget shall include the tax rates necessary to be raised by the property tax and shall constitute a determination of the amount of tax levy in the corresponding tax year.
+Immediately after the adoption of the budget by the Mayor and Town Council, the Clerk Treasurer shall make out and mail or cause to be made out and mailed or otherwise delivered to each taxpayer.
+The bill or account shall contain a statement of the amount of real and personal property with which the taxpayer is assessed, the rate of taxation, the amount of taxes due, and the date on which the taxes will hear any penalties or interest.
 Failure to give or receive any notice required by this section shall not relieve any taxpayer of the responsibility to pay on the dates established by the Town Council.
-The Clerk-Treasurer is hereby authorized to enter into such arrangements as necessary in order to permit the Treasurer or other proper official of Prince George's County, Maryland, to prepare and deliver the tax bills authorized herein.
+The Clerk Treasurer is hereby authorized to enter into such arrangement as necessary in order to permit the Treasurer or other proper official of Prince George's County, Maryland, to prepare and deliver the tax bills authorized herein.

 Section 611.
-Same: collection.
+Same, Collection.

-The taxes provided for in this section shall be due and payable and shall be a lien on any and all property affected thereby on the 1st day of July in the year for which they are levied, and from the 1st day of October shall bear a penalty at a per centum for each month, or fraction of a month, and interest at a per centum per month, or fraction of a month in amounts to be set by the Town Council by ordinance.
-All taxes not paid and in arrears after the 1st day of January of the following year together with interest, penalties and costs, shall be transmitted and certified by the Clerk-Treasurer to the Treasurer or other proper official of Prince George's County, Maryland, for the collection of delinquent property taxes in the manner prescribed by law.
+The taxes provided for in the section shall be due and payable and shall be a lien on any and all property affected thereby on the 1st day of July in the year for which they are levied, and from the 1st day of October shall bear a penalty at a per centum for each month, or fraction of a month, and interest at a per centum per month, or fraction of a month in amounts to be set by the Town Council by ordinance.
+All taxes not paid and in arrears after the 1st day of January of the following year together with interest, penalties and costs, shall be transmitted and certified by the Clerk Treasurer to the Treasurer or other official of Prince George's Maryland, for the collection of delinquent property taxes in the manner prescribed by law.

 Section 612.
-Annual audit.
+Annual Audit.